Kuala Lumpur - Perth - Kuala Lumpur on Malindo Air B737-800

 This extra space is more than enough for a small bag to be pushed completely into the space, of for longer legged passengers to stretch out more easily.
 The magazine space is quite tight, enough to fit a mobile phone to charge, or a novel.

-If you are seated in the front row of the cabin, your tray table is hidden in your armrest, and you will need to connect any charging items to the USB port on the entertainment unit located on the bulkhead wall.
+If you are seated in the front row of the cabin, your tray table is hidden in your armrest.
+The entertainment unit is located on the bulkhead wall in front of you.
+Make sure your cable is long enough to connect any charging items to the USB port on the unit.

 The USB ports for all seats are located on the lower left of the entertainment unit, to the left of the earphone jack.
 While working on a laptop, the space is adequate, but there is only USB charging available, so if your device requires a power socket, rather than the available USB port, you’re out of luck.

-The entertainment available on board is included in your fare, you can choose from four available directories, or just follow the flight path by clicking on the plane icon at the top of the touch screen.
+The entertainment available on board is included in your fare, you can choose from four available directories.
+You can also follow the flight path by clicking on the plane icon at the top of the touch screen.

-Apart from a ‘Directory’, ‘About Us’ and a ‘Kids’ World’, the Entertainment selection has a good mix of general viewing movies in various languages and TV show episodes.
+Apart from ‘Directory’, ‘About Us’ and ‘Kids’ World’, the Entertainment selection offers a good mix for general viewing.
+There’s a choice movies in various languages as well as TV show episodes.
 If you’re a fan of Ben Stiller, you’ll be spoilt for choice as he can be seen in three of the offerings available at the time of writing.

 WiFi is available on-board these aircraft, swipe your credit card in the slot below the screen and away you go.
 The cost of usage starts at 30mins (capped at 20MB) for USD6.95, up to 12 hours (capped at 100MB) for USD21.95.

 The meals were included in the fare on this flight, with two selections offered on each leg (out and return).
-The flight to Perth was a morning flight and the choices were scrambled egg and sausage, or Nasi Lemak (coconut rice with condiments).
-A small pack of chocolate biscuits accompanied the meal and we were given a choice of juice and a bottle of water.
+The flight to Perth was a morning flight.
+The choices were scrambled egg and sausage, or Nasi Lemak (coconut rice with condiments).
+A small pack of chocolate biscuits accompanied the meal with a choice of juices and bottled water.
 Tea and coffee were offered after the meal service.

 The scrambled egg/sausage combo was a reasonable size and the sausage was quite soft and not overcooked.
-The scrambled egg was tasty enough and not over salted, but it was a little on the dry side.
+The scrambled egg was tasty and not over salted, but slightly dry.
 My seat mate pronounced the nasi lemak tasty and of a reasonable standard.
 Portion sizes for both meals were adequate.

 The chicken briyani meal was one of two rice dishes offered on the return journey and was satisfactory.
-The acar (vegetable pickle) was tasty and not too spicy for most palettes and although the chicken appeared dry to look at, it was well cooked and moist.
+The acar (vegetable pickle) was tasty and not too spicy for most palettes.
+Although the chicken appeared dry to look at, it was well cooked and moist.
 A bottle of water was provided with each meal.

 The food comes in somewhere between that available on a low cost competitor and other full-fare airlines in terms of choice and presentation.
 Quality is good and portions are sufficient for an average sized appetite.